 Audible will have the right to distribute your audiobook for seven years.
 (Remember that you can choose an exclusive or non-exclusive distribution option.)

-Your income from audiobook sales will depend on how many books you sell.
-You’ll earn a higher percentage of revenue the more units you sell.
-ACX also pays higher royalties to Rights Holders that choose exclusive distribution over non-exclusive distribution.
-And remember, granting ACX exclusive distribution rights will get your book sold on Audible.com, Amazon.com, and iTunes.
+Your income from audiobook sales will depend on how many audiobooks you sell.
+ACX pays higher royalties to Rights Holders that choose exclusive distribution over non-exclusive distribution of 40% versus 25%.

-A Rights Holder’s books sold exclusively through ACX will be available for digital download to consumers on Audible.com, Amazon.com and iTunes.com.
+A Rights Holder's books sold exclusively through ACX will be available for digital download to consumers on Audible, Amazon and iTunes.
 These three leading digital retailers in the market reach the vast majority of audiobook buyers.

 If you, a Rights Holder, choose the non-exclusive distribution option your audiobook can distributed through any retailer.
-By posting your book on ACX, that means that, if the book is made into an audiobook, the audiobook will, at minimum, be available for digital download to consumers on Audible.com, Amazon.com, and iTunes.com.
+By posting your book on ACX, that means that, if the book is made into an audiobook, the audiobook will, at minimum, be available for digital download to consumers on Audible, Amazon, and iTunes.
 These three leading digital retailers in the market reach the vast majority of audiobook buyers.
-If Rights Holders want to distribute their audiobooks outside of Audible.com, Amazon.com, and iTunes.com, then those arrangements must be made independent of ACX.
+If Rights Holders want to distribute their audiobooks outside of Audible, Amazon, and iTunes, then those arrangements must be made independent of ACX.